tomcritchlow/tomcritchlow.github.io/_posts/2022-05-06-executive-dashboards.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 I think the basic working model for people is that metrics measure the business, when in fact input metrics help you *learn about* the business.
-By iterating and refining your input metrics you actually become a stronger operator - you learn more specifically what levers actually get results.
+By iterating and refining your input metrics you actually become a stronger operator - you learn more specifically which levers actually get results.
 Dive into the [full post from Cedric Chin](https://www.holistics.io/blog/how-amazon-measures/) here for a bit more.

 📈📈📈

 But, there's something deeper here.
 Over the last few years I basically only work with the C-suite of organizations.
 Supposedly the "people in charge".
-But time and time again my point of contact is frustrated at the state of reporting internally.
+But time and time again my point of contact is frustrated at the state of reporting internally, while also not doing anything about it.
 So why not fix it?

-Output metrics feel more neutral.
+Output metrics feel neutral.
 They're observations about what happened - so it's hard to argue with them.

-Input metrics on the other hand are more opinionated - as we just saw they're not perfect measures or predictors of future revenue and in fact you might iterate and refine them over time.
+Input metrics, on the other hand, are more opinionated - as we just saw they're not perfect measures or predictors of future revenue and in fact you might iterate and refine them over time.
 You might disagree with them!

 This brings a power dynamic into play that I find interesting.
 Senior executives - CEOs or founders even - who feel unable (or unwilling) to impose new dashboards and metrics on the business.
 Everyone is scared of micro-managing.
 Perhaps also senior executives don't feel confident understanding the mechanics of the actual work well enough to oversee the creation of input metrics?